University of Missouri - Columbia Archives

 4-1.
 The University Archivist is responsible for establishing and upholding the Archives transfer, donation and accessioning procedures.

 4-2.
-The University Archivist and staff are responsible for appraising any donated materials and records that have exceeded their scheduled retention period or those records that do not have a Retention Disposition.
-If the records warrant permanent retention, the University Archivist and staff will assist the creating office in completing the Form UM 34A, Transfer of Records to Archives Form, and in arranging for proper storage boxes and labels.
+The University Archivist and staff are responsible for appraising any donated materials and records that have exceeded their scheduled retention period or those records that do not have a formal retention disposition.
+If the records warrant permanent retention, the University Archivist and staff will assist the creating office in transferring those records to the Archives, using appropriate storage boxes and labels.

 4-3.
-The University Archives staff and student workers (under staff direction) are responsible for accessioning newly transferred or accepted materials into the Archives holdings.
+The University Archives staff is responsible for accessioning newly transferred or accepted materials into the Archives holdings.

+4-4.
+The University Archives staff and student workers are responsible for keeping the University Records Management database up to date by providing Records Management information on each transfer form, including accession and collection numbers for those collections stored at the Records Center.

 4-5.
-The University Archives staff and student workers are responsible for keeping the University Records Management Database up to date by providing Records Management Department staff with accession and collection numbers for collections stored at the Records Center.

-4-7.
-The Archives staff and student workers will arrange for storage of the transferred or donated materials either in the Lewis and Clark storage facilities or the University Records Center, and will record the storage locations in all of the following that apply: the shelf list register, the Transfer of Records to Archives Notebook, the Kardex file, and the Archives Web page.
+The Archives staff and student workers will arrange for storage of the transferred or donated materials either in Ellis Library, the University of Missouri Library Depository, or the University Records Center, and will record the storage locations in all of the following that apply: the shelf list register, the Archives web site, and either the paper or electronic Kardex-type files.

 5. DEFINITIONS:

+5-2.
+Accession Register - the record book or electronic file which contains a chronological listing of all materials entering the Archives system.

 5-3.
-Accession Register - the record book which contains a chronological listing of all materials entering the Archives system.

-5-4.
 Accessioning - the process of making a brief, but permanent, record of materials entering the Archives system.
-The process includes giving the collection of materials a unique identification number and recording the date of arrival into the system, the donor, and a brief description of the material.
+The process includes giving the collection of materials a unique identification number and recording the date of arrival into the system, the office of origin or donor, and a brief description of the material.

-5-6.
+5-5.
 Certificate of Disposition - a form generated by the Records Management Department and sent to originating departments notifying them that listed records at the Records Center have reached their scheduled retention period and are now eligible for destruction or transfer to the campus archives.
+[No longer used for new accessions.]
 After departmental approval, copies of the forms listing records that have an archival disposition statement are then sent to the University Archives.

+5-6.
+Shelf List Register - the register that indicates where each record collection is stored within the Archives facility Ellis Library.

 5-7.
-Shelf List Register - the register that indicates where each record collection is stored within the Archives facility at Lewis and Clark Halls.
-It is divided into 3 sections: Vault B3A, the single yellow cabinets (numbered 100 to 133), and the double yellow cabinets (numbered 134 to 143).

-5-8.
 UMUW Form 106 - University Archives Control Card, used in the Kardex File system.
+[No longer used for new accessions.]

 5-9.
 Transfer of Records - the conversion of legal and physical custody of records from University departments, offices, or other entities to the University Archives.

 5-10.
-Transfer of Records to Archives Notebook - A series of notebooks kept in the file cabinet in 723 Lewis Hall that contain both UM Form 34A, Transfer of Records to Archives, and Certificates of Disposition.
-The notebooks contain the supporting documentation for the Accession Register.
+Transfer of Records to Archives Forms - Collected in C:20/6/5 and consisting of both UM Form 34A, Transfer of Records to Archives, and Certificates of Disposition.

 5-11.
 UM Form 34A - Transfer of Records to Archives Form.
-The UM 34A is a blue, three part, landscape form obtained from the Records Management Department.
+The UM 34A was a blue, three part, landscape form obtained from the Records Management Department.
+[No longer in used for new accessions and has been superceded by a Archives-specific electronic UM34 form]

 6. PROCEDURES: